Category Archives: Hanoverian Royals

 Sophie and Christoph lived in Berlin, Germany where he worked in an insurance company, as well as serving as a reserve officer in the Luftwaffe, the German air force.
 At the outbreak of World War II, Christoph entered active service, serving as a navigator in a bomb squadron, and later transferred to a fighter squadron in Tunisia and Sicily.
 In October 1943, Hitler recalled all the German princes from active service.
 Christoph was en route back to Germany when his plane crashed on October 7, 1943, and he was killed.

-Throughout her life, Sophie was very close to her brother, The Duke of Edinburgh.
-Although not invited to Philip’s wedding because of her German ties, Sophie and her husband paid a private visit shortly after the wedding, spending time with Philip and Elizabeth at Birkhall in Scotland.
+Throughout her life, Sophie was very close to her brother Prince Philip The Duke of Edinburgh.
+Although not invited to Philip’s wedding because of her German ties, Sophie and her husband paid a private visit shortly after the wedding, spending time with Philip and Queen Elizabeth II at Birkhall in Scotland.
 Six years later, Sophie, her surviving sisters, and their families were all in attendance for Elizabeth’s coronation.
 The families visited often, and Sophie was a regular guest at the Windsor Royal Horse Show each year, as well as most private family events.
-In 1964, she was named as one of the godparents for Philip’s youngest son, Prince Edward.
+In 1964, she was named as one of the godparents of Philip’s youngest son Prince Edward.
 In 1994, Sophie and Philip traveled to Jerusalem, where their mother was posthumously honored as Righteous Among the Nations for her efforts to help Jewish families during the war.

 Sophie and Philip in Jerusalem, 1994.